About the speaker

-We have the same thing with not reporting or reporting as little as possible or identifying as little as possible the Muslim origin of various attacks, so you’ll get an attack and in some cases you won’t find out that it’s a Muslim until later, so you have to be following the story in order to stay up with it.
+We have the same thing with not reporting or reporting as little as possible or identifying as little as possible the Muslim origin of various attacks, so you will get an attack and in some cases you will not find out that it is a Muslim until later, so you have to be following the story in order to stay up with it.

 How many of you followed the bombing in Lyon?
-Okay, so a week later we find out it’s an Algerian.
-Somebody knew right away it’s an Algerian.
-A week later we find out it’s an Algerian, and the papers are filled with testimonies about what a nice person he was, he must have gone crazy.
+Okay, so a week later we find out it is an Algerian.
+Somebody knew right away it is an Algerian.
+A week later we find out it is an Algerian, and the papers are filled with testimonies about what a nice person he was, he must have gone crazy.

 And the French are particularly good at this.
-They’ll get to this guy who tortured and killed this Jewish doctor, Sarah Halimi, for hours, reciting Quranic verses while the cops outside were waiting for backup.
+They will get to this guy who tortured and killed this Jewish doctor, Sarah Halimi, for hours, reciting Qur’anic verses while the cops outside were waiting for backup.
 He was immediately whisked off to a mental institution and will be tried as in terms of an insanity plea.

-On the one hand, we don’t report.
-Muslims in Britain, it’s always a reference to South Asians, which is their way of referring to Pakistani and Indian Muslims.
+On the one hand, we do not report.
+Muslims in Britain, it is always a reference to South Asians, which is their way of referring to Pakistani and Indian Muslims.
 Benghazi is probably another good example of that kind of reporting.

 The next prayer, ‘Give us infidels.
 Give us enemies who will accept those of us who fight with dawn as moderates who have nothing to do with the violent extremists’.
 And here, the most obvious and most powerful case in the United States is CAIR.
 It is just astounding the degree to which it has made its way into the mainstream.

 ‘Choose these false prophets as advisers and consultants in intelligence and police services and as community liaison.’
-That’s the theme of Melanie Philips Londonistan, and this is true.
+That is the theme of Melanie Philips’ Londonistan, and this is true.
 You talk to genuinely moderate Muslims who are committed to civil society and not the ultimate dominion of Islam and they will tell you that they are systematically being marginalized by their communities.

-So let’s go on.
+So let us go on.
 Choose moderates.
 ‘Verbally attack anyone, including Muslims who criticize Islam, as Islamophobic’.
 And the recent accusation of the Southern Poverty Law Center declaring Maajid Nawaz and Ayaan Hirsi Ali as Islamophobes is a good example of that.

-Now, as far as I understand it Islamophobia is sort of saying ah, they’re all jihadi, but to not be able to say that some of them are is absolutely astonishing and of all the sort of cognitive war weapons that we need to deconstruct and that have been used against us in terrible ways, Islamophobia is probably the single greatest weapon.
+Now, as far as I understand it, Islamophobia is sort of saying ah, they are all jihadi, but to not be able to say that some of them are is absolutely astonishing and of all the sort of cognitive war weapons that we need to deconstruct and that have been used against us in terrible ways, Islamophobia is probably the single greatest weapon.

 In England, if you are accused of Islamophobia, your career is over.
-You’ll lose your job.
-And if you’re a politician, you’ll lose your position.
-And it’s insane that that should be.
-The irony of course is that it’s not actual Islamophobia, we’re not actual Islamophobes when we’re accused of Islamophobia, we’re critics of various behaviors and ideas that are to be found in Islam.
+You will lose your job.
+And if you are a politician, you will lose your position.
+And it is insane that that should be.
+The irony, of course, is that it is not actual Islamophobia, we are not actual Islamophobes when we are accused of Islamophobia, we are critics of various behaviors and ideas that are to be found in Islam.

-Now, Western civilization would not be Western civilization if we’re not able to criticize our traditions, and yet here, we have this medieval religion that has not had anything near the sort of self-critical rounds that Christianity and Judaism have been through, which is basically, we’re told, off limits for criticism.
-I’ll come back to that in a moment.
+Now, Western civilization would not be Western civilization if we are not able to criticize our traditions, and yet here, we have this medieval religion that has not had anything near the sort of self-critical rounds that Christianity and Judaism have been through, which is basically, we are told, off limits for criticism.
+I will come back to that in a moment.

-The next prayer, ‘Give us enemies who believe that except for a tiny minority, the vast majority of Muslims are moderate and peaceful, and that we’re a religion of peace’, and that is exactly what George Bush four days after 9/11, four days, with the now-head of CAIR right behind him.
+The next prayer, ‘Give us enemies who believe that except for a tiny minority, the vast majority of Muslims are moderate and peaceful, and that we are a religion of peace’, and that is exactly what George Bush four days after 9/11, four days, with the now-head of CAIR right behind him.
 That was a Dhimmi speech.
-I’ll come back to that.
+I will come back to that.

 Alright, George Bush, but the Pope says the same thing, Obama says the same thing, and Hillary Clinton says the same thing.
 This is a widespread meme.
-I remember after 9/11 and Bush’s speech thinking, okay, I understand why he has to say that, it’s a diplomatic thing, but surely historians will set the record straight.
-And instead, a whole bunch of people like John Esposito took over, saying yes, it’s true, Islam is a religion of peace.
+I remember after 9/11 and Bush’s speech thinking, okay, I understand why he has to say that, it is a diplomatic thing, but surely historians will set the record straight.
+And instead, a whole bunch of people like John Esposito took over, saying yes, it is true, Islam is a religion of peace.

 As a medievalist, I can tell you that there is no religion with a longer history of belligerence against its neighbors than Islam.
-Medieval Christianity doesn’t have a great record, but it’s nothing compared to the constant warfare.
+Medieval Christianity does not have a great record, but it is nothing compared to the constant warfare.

 I mean the whole conception of Dar al-Islam and Dar al-Harb.
 We are harbis.
 You know what a harbi is?
 Harb is from the Semitic herev sword, so in the Messianic verse that I recited to you earlier from my Isaiah: “Nation will not lift up sword against nation,” so harb is the world of harb, which is where we are, and we are harbis, meaning we are destined to the sword.
-Okay, so it’s built in to the religion and we are told, no, no, no, and if you say it isn’t, you’re an Islamophobe.
+Okay, so it is built in to the religion and we are told, no, no, no, and if you say it is not, you are an Islamophobe.

 ‘Oh, Allah, give us enemies who report our war propaganda as news.”
-Now, I’ve worked a lot on this.
-I’m not going to go into it now.
-But basically, in the year 2000, the media reported Palestinian claims about Israeli atrocities as news.
+Now, I have worked a lot on this.
+I am not going to go into it now, but basically, in the year 2000, the media reported Palestinian claims about Israeli atrocities as news.

 The murder of Muhammad al-Durrah, the massacre at Jenin, and so on, and so forth, they reported this as news, violating every single principle of the modern journalism that they were supposed to be practicing, and essentially engaging in what I call not just lethal journalism, which is reporting one side’s lethal narrative propaganda as news, but [unintelligible] journalism, which is reporting your enemy’s propaganda as news to your own audience, which is the ultimate betrayal.

-And if you think we’re in bad shape because of fake news, the first piece of fake news of the 21st century was the story of Muhammad al-Durrah, the boy who was allegedly gunned down by the IDF, in the arms of his father, and it was seen by the whole world on television.
-I won’t go further on that.
+And if you think we are in bad shape because of fake news, the first piece of fake news of the 21st century was the story of Muhammad al-Durrah, the boy who was allegedly gunned down by the IDF, in the arms of his father, and it was seen by the whole world on television.
+I will not go further on that.

-And instead of Westerners saying, ‘Woah, what’s going on here?
+And instead of Westerners saying, ‘Woah, what is going on here?
 You guys really believe this is blasphemy when you make your own Muhammad cartoons?’
 We go, ‘Oh, what can we do to apologize?’
-That’s chapter four.
+That is chapter four.